 – The sweet potato is not closely related to the common potato, either, though both are members of the order Solanales.

-– While the flesh of the varieties of sweet potatoes most commonly eaten in North America are orange, they can come in a range of colors, from pale yellow to deep red or purple.
+– While the flesh of sweet potatoes most commonly eaten in North America is orange, you’ll find a range of colors, from pale yellow to deep red or purple.

 – There are seven major varieties of sweet potatoes: Jersey, Kotobuki (Japanese), Okinawan (Purple), Papa Doc, Beauregard, Garnet, Jewel, and the newest named variety, Covington.

 – Parts of the sweet potato plant have been used in traditional natural remedies for centuries.
-Uses include treating asthma, diabetes, hookworm, hemorrhage, and abscesses, and stimulating of milk production during nursing.
+Uses include treating asthma, diabetes, hookworm, hemorrhage, and abscesses.

 – The first Europeans to taste sweet potatoes were members of Columbus’ expedition to Haiti in 1492.